melasser22/newLms/README.md

 - **shared-lib** – a collection of reusable Spring Boot starter modules and utilities.
 - **lms-setup** – a Spring Boot microservice for reference lookups and tenant/platform configuration.
 - **tenant-persistence** – central JPA entities, repositories, and Flyway migrations for the tenant domain.
+- **sms-management** – architecture and service design for the multi-tenant SMS notification stack.

 ## Getting Started